SHENRMARKDOWN/Protocol-for-deriving-longitudinal-Clinical-Outcomes-from-electronic-health-records/README.md

 ## Step 4: Performing LATTE

-The following pictures shows a breif description of the pipeline of LATTE.
+The following pictures shows a brief description of the pipeline of LATTE.

 ![**Figure 6**](LATTE1.jpg)